StefanJelner/StefanJelner.github.io/src/pages/03-music.md

 When it comes to musical genres, i am interested in everything which impresses me by its musicality.
 (So Schlager is out!)
 To name a few: Alternative, Technical Death Metal, Fusion, but also dark classical music and eletronic music like Minimal.
 My favourite bands are: Nirvana (still number one), The Beatles, The Police, The Doors, Marc Bolan & T-Rex, Led Zeppelin, Toto, Periphery, Tesseract, Max Cooper and many more.
 The musicians which influenced me most are: Kurt Cobain, Marc Bolan, John Bonham, Robby Krieger, Andy Summers, Dave Weckl and some more.

 My own musics genre is Alternative/Crossover and Adult Oriented Rock with a strong 80s influence.
-I always wanted to be shouter in a metal band, but that dream has been infulfilled.
+I always wanted to be shouter in a metal band, but that dream has been unfulfilled.

 If you want to hear some samples of my music, use the Soundcloud player above or click on the music related links in the navigation.